jhj0517/KimpTracker/README.md

 ## What I learned

-- Navigation between fragments without registering icons in the NavBottomBar, achieved through the use of LiveData.
+- Navigation between fragments without registering icons in the NavBottomBar, achieved through the use of `LiveData`.
 This expanded my understanding of Android navigation components.
-- The proper use of SharedFlow for updating data periodically via REST API within the app.
+- The correct use of `SharedFlow` to periodically update data via the REST API within the application.
 This allowed me to efficiently handle data sharing among multiple collectors in a reactive programming paradigm, improving the app's responsiveness and performance.
+- Using MongoDB Cloud for backend cloud-based database management.
+This gave me hands-on experience of setting up and managing a cloud-based MongoDB database.

-# PlayStore
+## PlayStore
 The app is available on the PlayStore.
 If you want to see how it works, you can download it here